AkashRajSingh/Distributed-Agentic-Log-Intelligence-and-Analytics-System-DALIAS-/README.md

 3. Visit http://localhost:8000 to view dashboard

 ## Notes
-- Agent uses OpenAI API; set OPENAI_API_KEY in environment.
+- Agent uses Google Gemini API; set GEMINI_API_KEY in environment.
 - Replace Redpanda with an external Kafka cluster if needed.
+- To read a more detailed overview, refer to the 'Report.pdf' file.